 What are Modules?

-Modules are applications that are built on the Ignition platform and integrate into the platform in order to offer functionality.
+Modules are additional files that allow Ignition to do more.
+Much like adding a new tool to the workbench, adding new modules extends Ignition's capabilities while offering new ways to approach and solve problems.
 Most of the main features of Ignition are actually provided by different modules such as the Vision and SQL Bridge modules.

 The modules in Ignition offer many benefits.